Visiting hospital as a patient or the family member of patient can be a worrying and bewildering time.

 Your care will be managed by an expert team headed by a consultant.
 You may not always need to see your consultant but, be assured, they are still responsible for you and that under their direction you will receive the best possible care at all times.

 We aim to make your visit as comfortable as possible.
-It may be you have mobility, communication, hearing or visual difficulties, dietary needs, or a disability that you want to tell us about.
-If so, call the contact number on your appointment letter or card so we can make any necessary arrangements.
+It may be you, or someone you are supporting, has mobility, communication, hearing or visual difficulties, dietary needs, a disability, or diagnosis of dementia.
+If so, use the information on your appointment letter or card so we can make any necessary arrangements.

 The hospital is involved in training health professionals.
 These trainees may be involved in your care.
 However, if you do not wish this, please inform the nurse or doctor caring for you.